lynnndero/Phase-2-project---linear-regression/README.md

 We then prepare the data by cleaning it.
 This is by identifying any missing value, dropping the missing values and then checking for duplicates.
 Moreover, we formulate the hypothesis, null and alternative hypothesis

-We build models, get the results from the models, represent them using different visualizations such as scatterplots with fitted regression lines.
+We first create dummy variables then build models, get the results from the models, represent them using different visualizations such as scatterplots with fitted regression lines.

 Finally, we deduced conclusions from the model findings.